intel-analytics/BigDL-2.x/pyzoo/zoo/examples/tensorflow/tfpark/inception/README.md

 After you download the files(**ILSVRC2012_img_train.tar** and **ILSVRC2012_img_val.tar**), run the following commands to prepare the data.

-The first arguments of `prepare_data.sh` is the output partition number and it is recommended to be the total number of available cores in the cluster (e.g. if you are going to specify --total-executor-cores 224 in the following submitting command, you should use 224 for this argument ) to be used in this job.
+The first arguments of `prepare_data.sh` is the output partition number of the sequence files, which is recommended to be the number of cores of the machine executing this script.

 Please prepare at least 1 TB of space for this part.